karpathy/llm.c/README.md

 OMP_NUM_THREADS=8 ./train_gpt2
 ```

 You should tune the number of threads depending on how many cores your CPU has.
-The program will load the model weights, the tokens, it will run a finetuning loop for a few iterations with Adam lr 1e-4, and then generate a sample from the model.
+The program will load the model weights and the tokens, run a finetuning loop for a few iterations with Adam lr 1e-4, and then generate a sample from the model.
 The file is (I think) very readable and you should have a look.
 Simply, there are implementations for the forward and backward pass of all the layers, and they get strung together into a large, manual, forward/backward/update loop.
 The output looks like this on my MacBook Pro (Apple Silicon M3 Max):

 ```
 [GPT-2]